BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Proofs of the main results

+Since $Z$ belongs to $\mathcal{M}^2(\R^d)$, $Y$ is bounded and $\bar v'$ is continuous, it follows that the stochastic integral in the right hand side term of previous inequality is a uniformly integrable $\mathcal{F}_t$--martingale.
+Passing to conditional expectation then arguing as in the proof of assertion (i), one can show that $\int Z\,dW$ is a BMO martingale.
+Proposition \ref{prop:Y bound Z BMO} is proved. \end{proof}

-Therefore, $\int Z\,dW$ is a BMO martingale. \end{proof} The next result gives a convex dual representation of the value process $Y$ of the solution $(Y,Z)$ of BSDE$(\xi, H)$.
-The main idea of the proof is taken from \cite{tarpodual}.
-Here however, new BMO estimates are needed.
+The next result gives a convex dual representation of the value process $Y$ of the solution $(Y,Z)$ of BSDE$(\xi, H)$.
+We adapt the idea of \cite{tarpodual} to our situation.
+However, we are dealing here with a solution, which does not necessarily coincide with the minimal solution studied in \cite{tarpodual}.
 We denote by $H^*$ the convex conjugate of the function $H$ given by

 The function $H^*$ is convex and lower semicontinuous, and since $H$ is continuous, it can be checked that the function $H^*$ is progressively measurable, see e.g. \cite{tarpodual}.
-Moreover, given a $\mathbb{R}^d$-valued progressively measurable process $a$ such that $\int a\,dW$ is in BMO, we denote by $Q^a$ the probability measure
+Moreover, given a $\mathbb{R}^d$-valued progressively measurable process $a$ such that $\int a\,dW$ is in BMO.

-\begin{proposition} Assume that $\xi\in L^\infty$, $\alpha, \beta \in {\cal S}^\infty$, that $\int \gamma \,dW$ is a BMO martingale and that for each $(t,\omega)$, the function $H(t,\omega,\cdot,\cdot)$ is jointly convex.
-Further assume that $\xi>0$ and \ref{a1} holds.
+\begin{proposition} Assume that $\xi\in L^\infty$, $\alpha, \beta \in {\cal S}^\infty$, that $\int\gamma \,dW$ is a BMO martingale and that for each $(t,\omega)$, the function $H(t,\omega,\cdot,\cdot)$ is jointly convex.
+Further assume that $\xi>0$ and $0\le H\le g$ holds.
 Then, every solution $(Y,Z)$ of BSDE$(\xi, H)$ such that $0<Y< Y^g$ admits the convex dual representation

 where the supremum is over progressively measurable processes $a:[0,T]\times \Omega \to \mathbb{R}^d$ and $b:[0,T]\times \Omega \to \mathbb{R}$ such that $\int a\,dW$ is in BMO and $|b|\le \sup_{0\le t\le T}|\beta_t|$.